ghostintheshellarise/Network-Pharmacology/README.md

 Jupyter Notebooks:

-1. Inhibition of Apoptosis.ipynb -> Curation of a interaction network downloaded from Cytoscape
+1. Inhibition of Apoptosis.ipynb -> Curating an interaction network downloaded from Cytoscape
-2.
+2. Drug identification.ipynb -> Collecting drugs used to treat different kinds of cancer
+3.

 # Reaction pathways enrichment